 After all, textbook prices, college tuition, plus room & board keep going up.
 Newgy scholarships will provide a limited number of $1,000 awards toward rising college costs.
 These days, every dollar helps!

 As the 2015-16 season gears up, NCTTA players should note there were significant changes in the scholarships first awarded by Newgy Industries during the 2008-2009 academic year.

-NCTTA players Whitney Peng of Stanford and Chermie Cheung of the University of Chicago received the first awards that year.
+NCTTA players Whitney Ping of Stanford and Chermie Cheung of the University of Chicago received the first awards that year.
 Scholarship winners during the 2014-15 season included players Cheng Li and Yi Chi Zhang of Mississippi College, and Caroline Kajihara of Texas Wesleyan University.
 Bliss Chang of the University of Alabama-Birmingham, Ellen Hwang of the University of California-Berkeley and Nancy Zhou of Brown University were the other recipients last season.

 Major eligibility changes for 2015-16 are now in effect:

 - Players cannot win a scholarship more than once.